 April of 1993 brought aboard Hansiell Dunn.
 Initially reluctant to perform live again after a long period away from the stage, Dunn was on board as the band pushed it's boundaries logistically and creatively.
 The band now was traveling to Buffalo, Rochester, Geneva and farther to spread the gospel of Zoar.
 In 1994 Roger Carlin left the band and set in motion a search for their third bassist since 1988.
 Tom Musingo, a very talented multi-instrumentalist was chosen after numerous auditions and was with the band for two years.
 As recording sessions for Zoar's 2nd album “Long Hard Road” approached Carlin returned on bass, a stint that would last through his retirement from performing in 2007.
 Long Hard Road helped the band garner regional radio airplay and invitations to open for such national acts as Bad Company, Molly Hatchet and the Goo Goo Dolls.
 Hansiell Dunn left the band in late 1997 and Whitwood, Case and Carlin performed their first gigs as a trio while searching for a second guitarist.
 Short stints in Zoar by Louie Norton and Jerry Jordan set the stage in 1999 for Tom Greene.
 Greene's tenure lasted to early 2002, thus earning him his rock and roll wings.
 Throughout this period Zoar also enjoyed the dedicated service of crew members Tony Cicirello and Jeff Kinney.
 By this time the band was over a decade old with no signs of slowing down.

-And then there was three......after a series of the most successful gigs the band ever performed, the trio of Whitwood, Case and Carlin came to the conclusion the best replacement was no replacement at all.
+And then there was three...after a series of the most successful gigs the band ever performed, the trio of Whitwood, Case and Carlin came to the conclusion the best replacement was no replacement at all.
 Since 2002, Zoar has performed as a lean, mean three piece machine.
 By 2007 these three musicians had logged over 16 years and thousands of miles performing together, becoming one of the areas most respected bands along the way.
 Carlin called it a day in 2007 performing his last gig, fittingly at Rick's daughter Nicole's wedding.
-Roger Carlin remains like family and fills in on bass when duty calls and still contributes occasionally to Rick's original music.